-Next, dismantle your bed frame and headboard, if possible, and vacuum in the corners, in between and underneath slats, in screw heads, to remove as many bed bugs and eggs as possible.
+Vacuum in the corners and crevices, in between and underneath slats, in screw heads, to remove as many bed bugs and eggs as possible.

 Use hot soapy water to clean the frame and headboard removing any remaining bed bugs and eggs.